mateusfavarin/RillAi/README.md

 RillAi managed to beat the Platinum Relic bots 100 times in a row, and get a few perfect rounds.
 RillAi won every round when facing one of the best Crash Bash players in the world for one hour.

-This repository contains a pre-trained model with over 100h of training.
+This repository contains a pre-trained model with over 100h of training, and some statistics collected during that training.